supremainc/BioStar2_device_SDK/ReadMe.md

 **Note**: Feature enhancements, updates, and resolved issues from previous releases are available to view in [Release Notes](http://kb.supremainc.com/bs2sdk./doku.php?id=en:release_note).

+### V2.7.0.0 released 07/21/2020:

+**New Features**

+**1.** Device XPass D2 Revision, XPass D2 Keypad Revision are supported.

+**2.** Lift lock/unlock zone which works based on schedules regardless of access group is supported.
+  * Structure BS2LiftFloors has been added
+  * Structure BS2LiftLockUnlockZone has been added
+  * API BS2_GetLiftLockUnlockZone has been added
+  * API BS2_GetAllLiftLockUnlockZone has been added
+  * API BS2_GetLiftLockUnlockZoneStatus has been added
+  * API BS2_GetAllLiftLockUnlockZoneStatus has been added
+  * API BS2_SetLiftLockUnlockZone has been added
+  * API BS2_SetLiftLockUnlockZoneAlarm has been added
+  * API BS2_RemoveLiftLockUnlockZone has been added
+  * API BS2_RemoveAllLiftLockUnlockZone has been added

+**3.** User phrase feature that you can request the user phrase(private message) to the server is supported.
+  * Structure BS2DisplayConfig has been added
+  * API BS2_SetUserPhraseHandler has been added
+  * API BS2_ResponseUserPhrase has been added

+**4.** Global APB By Door Open is supported.
+Global APB By Door Open has two steps; i) User authentication ii) Actual access based on the door sensor You can figure out the user who actually doesn't go in even after successful authentication and the door unlock using this feature.
+  * Structure BS2DoorSensor has been added
+  * API BS2_SetGlobalAPBViolationByDoorOpenHandler has been added
+  * API BS2_CheckGlobalAPBViolationByDoorOpen has been added

+**Modified Features**

+**1.** Fixed the issue that the device returns BS_SDK_ERROR_CANNOT_FIND_DEVICE after successful connection due to corrupted communication key exchange.
+(Only some latest FW)

+**2.** Fixed the issue that SDK can't process received packets from the device with IPv6 connection mode.
+  * Structure BS2UserBlobEx has been added
+  * API BS2_VerifyUserEx has been added
+  * API BS2_IdentifyUserEx has been added
+  * API BS2_EnrolUserEx has been added
+  * API BS2_VerifyUserSmallEx has been added
+  * API BS2_IdentifyUserSmallEx has been added
+  * API BS2_EnrollUserSmallEx has been added

+**3.** Fixed the issue with the error BS2_SDK_ERROR_INVALID_PACKET when received log from the device due to the image log larger than 16KB.
+  * API BS2_GetLogBlob has been added
+  * API BS2_GetLogSmallBlob has been added
+  * API BS2_GetLogBlobFromDir has been added
+  * API BS2_GetLogSmallBlobFromDir has been added
+  * API BS2_GetImageLog has been added

 ### V2.6.4.1 released 02/25/2020:

 **New Features**